-The 5G had gone mainstream in 2020 launching some devices including flagship and medium-ranged 5G smartphones.
-Even if they launched OnePlus Nord N10 and LG K92 with Snapdragon 690 at a lower price, their ulterior motive is to launch a 5G chipset smartphone that can be afforded by everyone.
-So Qualcomm jumped at the idea and kept their promise and launched the Qualcomm Snapdragon 480 which is the first 5G SoC in the 4-series.
-There are a lot of firsts in this chipset which you will know as you go through the article.
-So let’s cut to the slack and look at the amazing features of the newly announced Qualcomm Snapdragon 480 as well as the compatible devices.
+The 5G had gone mainstream in 2020, launching some devices, including flagship and medium-ranged 5G smartphones.
+Even if they launched the OnePlus Nord N10 and LG K92 with Snapdragon 690 at a lower price, their ulterior motive is to launch a 5G chipset smartphone everyone can afford.
+So Qualcomm jumped at the idea and kept their promise and launched the Qualcomm Snapdragon 480, which is the first 5G SoC in the 4-series.
+There are a lot of firsts in this chipset, which you will know as you go through the article.
+So, let’s cut the slack and look at the fantastic features of the newly announced Qualcomm Snapdragon 480 and the compatible devices.

 Qualcomm Snapdragon 480 Processor Features

 Coming to the rest of the specs, the features are pretty decent compared to the Qualcomm Snapdragon 460.
 The chip is manufactured by Samsung using an 8nm process technology.
-The Octa-core CPU comprises of two-units of A76 based Kryo 540 Prime CPU clocked at up to 2 GHz and six units of A55 based Kryo 560 Efficiency CPUs clocked at up to 1.8 GHz.
+The Octa-core CPU comprises two units of A76-based Kryo 540 Prime CPU clocked at up to 2 GHz and six units of A55-based Kryo 560 Efficiency CPUs clocked at up to 1.8 GHz.
 The GPU of the Snapdragon 480 is Adreno 619.
 Qualcomm claims that both CPU and GPU performance is doubled compared to the Snapdragon 460.

-Coming to the camera section, after the Snapdragon 888, the SD480 also comprise of a triple Spectra 345 ISPs to process images.
-Sadly you cant record 4K videos and are limited to record only 1080p videos @60fps and slow-motion 720p videos @120fps.
+Coming to the camera section, after the Snapdragon 888, the SD480 also comprises a triple Spectra 345 ISPs to process images.
+Sadly, you can’t record 4K videos and are limited to recording only 1080p videos @60fps and slow-motion 720p videos @120fps.

 For storage and RAM, the chipset supports UFS 2.2 and LPDDR4X RAM at up to 2133MHz.

-Further features include Qualcomm Quick Charge 4+ technology, a Full HD resolution 120Hz refresh panel and the latest Qualcomm AI Engine with 70% AI performance boost compared to Snapdragon 460.
+Further features include Qualcomm Quick Charge 4+ technology, a Full HD resolution 120Hz refresh panel, and the latest Qualcomm AI Engine with a 70% AI performance boost compared to the Snapdragon 460.

-Here is the list of Snapdragon 480 powered phones
+Here is the list of Snapdragon 480 & 480 Plus powered phones

 - Oppo A93 5G